 Where appropriate they direct pupils to seek advice and support from an appropriate agency or individual.
 It is inappropriate for staff to give students personal advice on matters such as contraception;

 Where a student has embarked on a course of action likely to place them at risk, the member of staff will ensure that the student is aware of the implications of their behaviour.
-The member of staff will refer any potential concerns to the Designated Safeguarding Lead.
+The member of staff will refer all potential concerns to the Designated Safeguarding Lead.

 Parents/Carers